Chart Color Schemes

 Innisfail is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

 Innisfail's dwelling structure, as per the latest Census, consisted of 80.3% houses and 19.8% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Non-Metro Qld had 87.1% houses and 12.9% other dwellings.
-Home ownership in Innisfail was at 35.6%, with the rest being mortgaged (20.5%) or rented (44.0%).
-The median monthly mortgage repayment in Innisfail was $1,192, lower than Non-Metro Qld's average of $1,300.
+Home ownership in Innisfail was at 35.6%, with mortgaged dwellings at 20.5% and rented ones at 44.0%.
+The median monthly mortgage repayment was $1,192, below Non-Metro Qld's average of $1,300.
 Weekly rent in Innisfail was $250, matching Non-Metro Qld's figure.
-Nationally, Innisfail's mortgage repayments were significantly lower at $1,192 compared to the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Nationally, Innisfail's mortgage repayments were significantly lower than the Australian average of $1,863, with rents substantially below the national figure of $375.

 Frequently Asked Questions - Housing